 Money transfer apps are the quickest and cheapest way to send money abroad. as they offer better exchange rates and less red tape than banks.
-In our guide to we review some of the best money transfer apps including Wise, Azimo, Xe, and Western Union.
-We have also compared money transfer apps based on pricing, fees, speed, transactions size, and how many currencies and countries they offer so you can choose the best money transfer app for sending your money abroad.
+In our guide to we review some of the best money transfer apps including OFX, Wise, and Western Union.
+We have also compared money transfer apps based on pricing, fees, speed, transaction size, and how many currencies and countries they offer so you can choose the best money transfer app for sending your money abroad.

 Our picks for the best money transfer apps are based on over 7,000 votes in our annual awards, our own experiences testing the accounts as well as an in-depth comparison of the features that make them stand out compared to alternatives.

 - OFX – best money transfer service for large transfers with excellent personal service & zero transaction fees

 - Wise (Transferwise) – best money transfer app 2022 for medium transfers below £10,000

 - Western Union – best for small and cash money transfer service with very competitive exchange rates and payment options